PlayFPN FAQ

 What is PlayFPN?

-• PlayFPN is the creation of Fastpitch Nation Inc..
-PlayFPN is a network of quality independent tournaments run by experienced and long-time tournament directors around the region, that supplement the significant number of events provided at Fastpitch Nation Park and Fastpitch Nation Indoor.
-This collection of tournaments offer customers more variety of quality events to play throughout the season.
+• PlayFPN is the creation of Fastpitch Nation Inc. PlayFPN is a network of quality independent tournaments run by independent tournament directors around the region, that supplement the significant number of events provided at Fastpitch Nation Park.
+This collection of tournaments offers teams more variety of quality events to play throughout the season.

 Why did Fastpitch Nation create PlayFPN?

-• PlayFPN was created in response to both FPN’s and teams’ dissatisfaction with the heavily burdensome paperwork requirements and associated fees to simply register a team to be eligible to play in a tournament that was part of a sanctioning body such as USSSA, USA Softball and NSA.
+• PlayFPN was created in response to both FPN’s and teams’ dissatisfaction with the heavily burdensome paperwork requirements and associated fees to simply register a team to be eligible to play in a tournament that was part of a sanctioning body such as USSSA and USA Softball.
 We felt there simply was a better way.

-How is PlayFPN different from USA or USSSA or any other sanctioning body?
+How is PlayFPN different from a sanctioning body?

 • PlayFPN is not a sanctioning body.
 Fastpitch Nation Inc. is a fastpitch softball event company and facility owner.
 To offer our customers expanded playing opportunities, we invited other quality tournament hosts, we respect, to be included in the PlayFPN network based on their history and ability to deliver the highest amount of value to customers.